HTTPBIS Working Group | B. Schwartz |

 Future specifications for Upgrade Tokens should restrict their use to "GET" requests if the HTTP method is otherwise irrelevant and a request body is not required.
 This improves consistency with other Upgrade Tokens and reduces the likelihood that a faulty server implementation might process the request body as the new protocol.¶

-Clients that send HTTP CONNECT requests on behalf of untrusted TCP clients MUST wait for a 2xx (Successful) response before sending any TCP payload data.¶
+In HTTP/1.1, clients that send CONNECT requests on behalf of untrusted TCP clients MUST wait for a 2xx (Successful) response before sending any TCP payload data.¶

 This document has no IANA actions.¶